prytlubomir/image_cropper/README.md

 ### Usage

 Step 1.
-Edit `config.py` as you need to.
+Edit `config.ini` as you need to.
 Step 2.
 Run by the command `python path\to\project\directory\main.py` for `windows`,
         and `python3 path\to\project\directory\main.py` for `Linux` or `MacOs`.